huskyroboticsteam/Simulator/README.md

 ### Parameters
 - `camera` - the name of the camera
 - `fps` - the frames per second of the stream
-- `width` - the width of the stream
+- `width` - the width of the stream in pixels
-- `height` - the height of the stream
+- `height` - the height of the stream in pixels

 ## Camera Stream Close Request
 ### Description